 Do you want to make sure you capture as many photos as you can of your vacation to Disney World?
 Have you considered Memory Maker, but cringed when you saw the price?
 Yup, that’s a common reaction.
 Memory Maker comes at a bit of a hefty price, but the photos and videos you will walk away with make it very desirable.
-In this blog post, I am going to tell you how you can get Memory Maker at a fraction of the cost!
+In this blog post, I am going to tell you how you can get a discount on Disney Memory Maker!

 What is Memory Maker?

 Memory Maker is a package that you can purchase through Disney in which you pre-pay for all the photos that will be loaded in to your My Disney Experience account.
 How do you get photos in your account?
 Anytime you see a Photopass photographer in the parks, you snap a picture with them and your photos will go in to your account.
 They are stationed at several points throughout the parks and every character meet will have one as well.
 You just need to look for someone in a uniform like this (below):

 With Memory Maker, you will also have access to all your on-ride photos and videos.
 Here is a list of the rides that have either photos or videos included: